sbacic/react-wizard/README.md

 Go to the previous page in the form.
 If used on an optional page, it returns you to the main page you were at (eg: if you were on step 2 and went to an optional page, it returns you to step 2).

-`go(step: number, optional?: boolean)`
+`go(step: number, goToOptional?: true)`

 Jump to a specific step in the form.
-If optional is set to true, it jumps to that optional page instead.
+If goToOptional is set to true, it jumps to that optional page instead.

 `store(fields: { [key: string]: unknown })`